Jimmy Breslin: Controversies

 In May 1990, after fellow Newsday columnist Ji-Yeon Yuh described one of his articles as sexist, Breslin heatedly retorted with racial and sexual invective.
 Asian American and anti-hate groups forcefully decried Breslin's outburst.
 Breslin appeared on The Howard Stern Show to banter about his outburst and Koreans in general.
-Following this controversial radio broadcast, Newsday managing editor Anthony Marro suspended Breslin for two weeks, who then apologized.
+Following this controversial radio broadcast, Newsday managing editor Anthony Marro suspended Breslin for two weeks without pay.
+He then apologized.
+"Reached at home for a comment, Mr. Breslin said, 'Leave me alone.

 Author and former FBI agent Robert K. Ressler has stated that Breslin "baited Berkowitz and irresponsibly contributed to the continuation of his murders" by trying to sell sensationalist newspapers.
 In Ressler's book Whoever Fights Monsters, Ressler condemns Breslin and the media for their involvement in encouraging serial killers by directing their activity with printed conjectures.

 In return for his "relentless columns on police misbehavior," the local patrolmen's union bought protest ads in his own newspaper.